-Definition of cerebrum
+Definition of cerebrum in English:

 noun (plural cerebra ˈsɛrɪbrə)Anatomy

-- the principal and most anterior part of the brain in vertebrates, located in the front area of the skull and consisting of two hemispheres, left and right, separated by a fissure.
+The principal and most anterior part of the brain in vertebrates, located in the front area of the skull and consisting of two hemispheres, left and right, separated by a fissure.
 It is responsible for the integration of complex sensory and neural functions and the initiation and coordination of voluntary activity in the body.

-early 17th century: from Latin, 'brain'
+Early 17th century: from Latin, 'brain'.

 - US English dictionary

 What do you find interesting about this word or phrase?